Saul Goodman: Breaking Bad

 By the time of Jimmy's introduction in Breaking Bad, he has fully adopted the identity of "Saul Goodman", and rarely mentions the name Jimmy McGill.
-Saul is an astutely aggressive defense attorney, aided by his working knowledge of Spanish, but also engages in questionable as well as blatantly criminal activity, such as money laundering.
+Saul is an astutely aggressive defense attorney, aided by his working knowledge of Spanish, but also engages in questionable, as well as blatantly criminal activity, such as money laundering.
 Mike now works as Saul's private investigator, as well as doing odd-jobs for Saul.
 Saul has also rehired Huell as his bodyguard and security for his office.
 Saul has gained ties to Gus Fring, the owner of the fast-food chicken franchise Los Pollos Hermanos, likely through Mike, which Gus uses as a front to smuggle cocaine from the Juárez drug cartel.
+He also at some point purchases a black book from Dr. Caldera, an Albuquerque veterinarian with ties to nearly all criminals in the area, with Saul now obtaining all of this knowledge and resources.

 Season 2

-After a drug dealer named Brandon "Badger" Mayhew is arrested, Saul offers to be Badger's legal counsel and learns that the DEA hopes Badger will lead them to "Heisenberg", an up-and-coming drug lord.
+In 2008, after a drug dealer named Brandon "Badger" Mayhew is arrested, Saul offers to be Badger's legal counsel and learns that the DEA hopes Badger will lead them to "Heisenberg", an up-and-coming drug lord.
 Worried meth cooks Walter White (who is "Heisenberg") and Jesse Pinkman decide to visit Saul to convince him to not let Badger talk to the DEA.
 Walt poses as Badger's uncle and goes to Saul's office, where he learns that Saul will advise Badger to reveal his associates in order to avoid prison.
 Walt offers Saul a bribe to keep Badger from "flipping", but Saul refuses.
 Later that night, Walt and Jesse kidnap Saul and drive out to the middle of the desert, threatening to kill him if he does not keep Badger from informing.
 Saul initially believes Lalo sent them and blames Nacho for assisting in the attack on Lalo at his home.
 Upon realizing Walt and Jesse are not associated with Lalo, he takes a token payment so he can give them legal advice protected by attorney-client privilege.
 Saul expresses awe at their mobile meth lab and correctly identifies Walt as Heisenberg.
 Jesse asks Saul about Lalo, but Saul brushes off the question, saying that Lalo is "nobody".